alexandru/alexn.org/_posts/2023-06-06-scala-3-significant-indentation-woes-sample.md

   .map(_.result())
 ```

-FYI, this cannot happen in Python, because Python does not allow breaking lines like that:
+FYI, this cannot happen in Python, because Python does not allow breaking expressions on multiple lines like that:

 ```python
 class MyList: